run2bizdocs/docs-1/en/docs/citsmart-esp-8/4-platform-administration/environment-configuration/knowledge-portal-customize-knowledge-portal.md

-title: Customize the knowledge portal
+title: Customize the Knowledge Portal
 Description: Intended to change images in the Knowledge Portal.
 #Customize the knowledge portal